Lipschitz decompositions of domains with bilaterally flat boundaries: Preliminaries

 If one has an appropriate coronization, then one can use Reifenberg parameterizations to produce the approximating Lipschitz graphs in the definition of the corona decomposition directly.
 We call these specific good coronizations \textit{graph coronizations}

-\begin{definition}[graph coronizations] For constants $M,\epsilon,\delta > 0$, we say that $(\scG,\scB,\scF)$ is a $d$-dimensional $(M,\epsilon,\delta)-$\textit{graph coronization} if it is a coronization such that $\scB \supseteq \BWGL(M,\epsilon)$ and for each $S\in\scF$ and $Q\in S$, there exists a $d$-plane $P_Q\ni x_Q$ such that \begin{enumerate}[label=(\roman*)] \item $b\beta_E(MB_Q,P_Q) \leq 2b\beta_E(MB_Q) \leq 2\epsilon$, \item $\sum_{\substack{x\in Q\in S}} \beta^{d,1}_E(MB_Q)^2 \leq \epsilon^2$ for any $x\in Q(S)$. \item $\ang(P_Q, P_{Q(S)}) \leq \delta$, \end{enumerate}
+\begin{definition}[graph coronizations] For constants $M,\epsilon,\delta > 0$, we say that $(\scG,\scB,\scF)$ is a $d$-dimensional $(M,\epsilon,\delta)-$\textit{graph coronization} if it is a coronization such that $\scB \supseteq \BWGL(M,\epsilon)$ and for each $S\in\scF$ and $Q\in S$, there exists a $d$-plane $P_Q\ni x_Q$ such that \begin{enumerate}[label=(\roman*)] \item $b\beta_E(MB_Q,P_Q) \leq 2b\beta_E(MB_Q) \leq 2\epsilon$, \item $\sum_{\substack{x\in Q\in S}} \beta^{d,1}_E(MB_Q)^2 \leq \epsilon^2$ for any $x\in Q(S)$, \item $\ang(P_Q, P_{Q(S)}) \leq \delta$. \end{enumerate}

-\end{definition} Condition \ref{i:gc-beta} above helps to control the Lipschitz constant of the approximating Lipschitz graphs using the \textit{content beta number} introduced by Azzam and Schul in \cite{AS18}.
-This is closely related to the more standard \textit{$L^p$ beta numbers} used by David and Semmes in characterizing uniform rectifiability via the \textit{strong geometric lemma}. \begin{definition}[$L^p$ beta numbers and content beta numbers] Let $B = B(x,r) \subseteq \R^{d+1}$ and let $P$ be a $d$-plane.
+\end{definition} Condition \ref{i:gc-beta} above uses the \textit{content beta number} introduced by Azzam and Schul in \cite{AS18}.
+This is closely related to the more standard \textit{$L^p$ beta numbers} used by David and Semmes in characterizing uniform rectifiability via the \textit{strong geometric lemma} (See Proposition \ref{p:ur-equiv}.). \begin{definition}[$L^p$ beta numbers and content beta numbers] Let $B = B(x,r) \subseteq \R^{d+1}$ and let $P$ be a $d$-plane.
 We define

 and we define the \textit{$L^p$ beta number} as

 Similarly, we define

 and we define the \textit{$L^p$ content beta number} as